 If you have not adequately assessed a top 10 risk, for example, you probably do not fully understand the source of the risk, the probability of its happening, and the magnitude if it does occur.

 Discuss ways to move forward with members of the steering committee, and let members of this group direct you to the appropriate people for answers.
 Also, be alert for new risks, whether arising from the environment, regulatory changes, competitors, or new products.

 Step 5 needs to include a feedback loop and include recommendations guiding the organization to improve ongoing risk management processes.
 Decisions will need to be made on how to best manage a risk and where it should be managed.
 Will you centralize certain activities, or embed them in specific processes or business units.

 It should also include a process to analyze why failures occur and whether the root causes should have been, but were not, foreseen.

 ERM is a multi-year journey.
 A well-defined and supported core ERM project, however, enables an organization to “jump-start” the process, rather than delaying moving forward because the concept seems grandiose, costly, and unworkable.
 Delaying further on ERM very likely will mean losing ground to competitors.

 Organizations are well-advised to take stock of existing risk assessment as well as risk-response activities and build on them.
 At the end of the project, your steering committee and the project team will hopefully realize the value of implementing the COSO ERM, or another standard (AS/NZS) and continuing the ERM journey.

-Note: Not every framework or standard will work for every organisation.
+Note: Not every framework or standard will work for every organization.
 Selection should be based on the size, culture, and demands of your stakeholders.